blopa/code-video-creator/README.md

 Where "test.js" should be the path to your file.

+## Disclaimer
+This is 100% NOT production ready and the code is not optimized at all.
+Maybe I will make it better in the future

-PS: You need to have `ffmpeg` installed for this to work!
+You need to have `ffmpeg` installed for this to work!